Home

 • provide details of where to go for advice on quitting.

-Requiring such warnings on every package ensures that smokers and potential smokers see the warnings every time they are about to purchase a tobacco product, and every time they handle it.
+Requiring health warnings on every tobacco package ensures that smokers and potential smokers see the warnings every time they are about to purchase a tobacco product, and every time they handle it.
 A 20-per-day smoker would be exposed to a health warning about 7000 times each year.
+Warnings on cigarettes themselves extend and repeat warning messages about smoking each time the individual picks up a cigarette and smokes it.
+Beyond a Quitline number on the packs, cards inserted into tobacco packages (known in Australia as health promotion inserts) provide additional ‘real estate’ in the pack to encourage cessation, increase understanding of the cessation process and promote available cessation services —See Section 12A.1.

-Experience in designing, evaluating and upgrading consumer product information for tobacco products both in Australia and elsewhere indicates that the content, style and presentation of package warnings can greatly affect how noticeable and how memorable they are, and the extent to which consumers understand, believe and feel empowered to act upon the information they contain.
+Experience in designing, evaluating and upgrading consumer product information for tobacco products both in Australia and elsewhere indicates that the content, style and presentation of package warnings can greatly affect how noticeable and how memorable they are, and the extent to which consumers understand, believe and feel empowered to act upon the information they contain—See Section 12A.4.

 Under Article 11, Parties to the Convention are required to ensure that each package of tobacco products carries health warnings that: